-The Yamauchi-Uesugi and the Ōgigayatsu-Uesugi originated from the same Uesugi family, but the Yamauchi-Uesugi inherited the role of deputy shōgun of the Kantō while the Ōgigayatsu were a cadet family possessing less than one-half of the territory as the Yamauchi branch in which Nagao Kagenobu served as the kasai, or head of house affairs.
-In battles against the Koga kubō, the Ōgigayatsu supported the Yamauchi.
+The Yamanouchi-Uesugi and the Ōgigayatsu-Uesugi originated from the same Uesugi clan, but the Yamanouchi-Uesugi inherited the role of deputy shōgun of the Kantō while the Ōgigayatsu were a cadet family possessing less than one-half of the territory as the Yamanouchi branch in which Nagao Kagenobu served as the kasai, or head of house affairs.
+In battles against the Koga kubō, the Ōgigayatsu supported the Yamanouchi.
 In particular, the contributions of the head of house affairs, Ōta Sukekiyo (Dōshin), and his son, Ōta Sukenaga (Dōkan) were significant.
-Sukekiyo and Sukenaga rebuilt Iwaki Castle, and built Kawagoe and Edo castles protect the Kantō as well as serve as bases for attack against their enemies.
+Sukekiyo and Sukenaga rebuilt Iwatsuki Castle and built Kawagoe and Edo castles to protect the Kantō as well as serve as bases for attack against their enemies.

 The Kyōtoku Conflict continued for over twenty years without a clear victor.
 The main force of the two branches of the Uesugi established a base in Ikakko in the Kodama District of northern Musashi Province to oppose the Koga kubō for eighteen years, known as the Ikakko Campaign.